 Considering the "universal multifractals" v{λ} , defined by eq.
 12 we see that they are isotropic (the singularities have no preferred directions, they depend only on the vector norm), they are therefore "self-similar"; "zoomed" structures will (on average) resemble the unzoomed ones.
 In addition, they depend on three parameters: the H in eq.
 12, and the α , C_1 which define the statistics of the generator Γ{λ} .
-While the parameter H is the order of fractional integration and quantifies the degree of scale invariant smoothing, the qualitative effects of the codimension of the mean (C_1) and the multifractal index (α) are less easy to see.
-We therefore performed multifractal simulations (Fig. 18.11) which systematically show the morphologies of the structures obtained by varying these three parameters.
+While the parameter H is the order of fractional integration and quantifies the degree of scale invariant smoothing, the qualitative effects of the codimension of the mean (C_1) and the Levy index (α) are less easy to see.
+We therefore performed multifractal simulations (fig. 11) which systematically show the morphologies of the structures obtained by varying these three parameters.
 The simulations use false colors and each has the same initial random "seed" so that the basic structures are the same.
-For reference, note that the empirically most common values of α are in the range 1.5-1.8 (the latter being appropriate for topography and cloud radiances, the
+For reference, note that the empirically most common values of α are in the range 1.5-1.8 (the latter being appropriate for topography and cloud radiances, the former, for rain and atmospheric turbulence).
+The parameter C_1 is often fairly low (e.g. in the range 0.05-0.15 for the wind, cloud radiances, topography), although it can be large (0.25-0.7) for rain and turbulent fluxes.
+While the basic Kolmogorov value of H is 1/3, many fields (such as cloud radiances) are near this, while rain is nearly zero, topography is in the range 0.45-0.7.
+From fig. 11 we can see that high values of C_1 lead to fields totally dominated by one or two strong structures, while low α values lead to fields dominated by "Levy holes": large regions with extremely low values.

-Fig. 18.11.
-This shows the effect of varying α , C_1 , H values on multifractal simulations.
+Fig. 11: This shows the effect of varying α , C_1 , H values on multifractal simulations.
 The upper figures show the effect of increasing α (left to right, 0.4, 0.8, ...2.) and H (top to bottom 0.05, 0.2, ...0.8) with C_1 fixed (=0.05 left, 0.35 right).
 The lower figures show the effect of varying α (left to right, 0.4, 0.8, ...2.) and C_1 (top to bottom 0.05, 0.2, ...0.8) with H fixed (=0.05 left, 0.35 right).